mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

 -   Ability to create new chromosomes from the most fit chromosomes in the population using the genetic crossover and mutation operations

-There are two class constructors for Genetic set up a new GA experiment by setting the number of genes (or bits) per chromosome, and the number of chromosomes in the population.
+There are two class constructors for **Genetic** set up a new GA experiment.
+Both constructors require the number of genes (or bits) per chromosome, and the number of chromosomes in the population.
+The second constructor allows you to optionally set the fractions for mutation and crossover operations.

 The **Genetic** class constructors build an array of integers **rouletteWheel** which is used to weight the most fit chromosomes in the population for choosing the parents of crossover and mutation operations.
 When a chromosome is being chosen, a random integer is selected to be used as an index into the **rouletteWheel** array; the values in the array are all integer indices into the chromosome array.
 More fit chromosomes are heavily weighted in favor of being chosen as parents for the crossover operations.
 The algorithm for the crossover operation is fairly simple; here is the implementation: